What is a UGC Creator? Steps To Become One + Examples

 How do UGC creators come up with new content ideas?

-As the number of UGC creators grows every single day, the actuall content is becoming the most important part of their jobs.
-UGC creators may come up with new content ideas by browsing social media, reading blogs or forums, or following trends in their industry.
+As the number of UGC creators grows every single day, actual content becomes the most important part of their jobs.
+UGC creators may come up with new content ideas by browsing social media, reading blogs or forums, or following UGC trends in their industry.
 They may also draw inspiration from their own experiences or personal interests.

 How can UGC creators build their personal brand?